• HELOCs and home equity loans allow homeowners to tap into their home equity to access cash.

 • HELOCs typically come with lower interest rates and higher loan limits than credit cards.

-• You may be able to get an interest-only HELOC.
+• You may be able to get an interest-only (IO) HELOC.
 With an IO HELOC, only interest is due during the “draw period” (the designated time that you can access your equity).

 • You may not need to start repaying the balance until the draw period closes and a repayment period begins.
 This can mean low monthly payments during the draw period, but it also means higher payments during the repayment period.